Qovery/documentation/website/guides/getting-started/adding-a-database.md

 import Assumptions from '@site/src/components/Assumptions';
 import Alert from '@site/src/components/Alert';

-Every application need to store data in a database at some point.
-In this guide, you'll learn how to get a production grade database from Qovery in just a few seconds.
+Every application needs to store data in a database at some point.
+You'll learn how to get a production-grade database from Qovery in just a few seconds in this guide.

 <Assumptions>

-* You have installed the [Qovery CLI][guides.deploy-your-first-application]
 * You have already deployed an application with Qovery

 </Assumptions>